knidarkness/matrix-rotation/README.md

 On one hand, we could implement some sort of "brute-force simulation" -- create a new matrix, and then for each element of the matrix try to simulate the final position by "rotating" shifting element and changing the direction of shift when we encounter a "wall" (i.e. outer boundary of matrix or row/column).
 However, implementing this approach would likely be quite cumbersome, hard to read, and computationally not very effective.

-Instead, let's treat our matrix not as collection of rows (or columns), but rather as a set of nested rings (or layers), each defined by the shortest distance to the edge of matrix (see picture below).
+Instead, we treat our matrix not as collection of rows (or columns), but rather as a set of nested rings (or layers), each defined by the shortest distance to the matrix's edge (see picture below).
 In this case, we rotate the matrix by rotating each individual ring.
-Extra (albeit small) benefit is that we can remove extra rotations (i.e. further than "full circle") on per-ring basis - hence further saving some time.
-And the rotation itself becomes a fairly trivial list/array shift.
+By rotating each ring individually, we not only simplify the rotation process into a straightforward list/array shift, but we can also optimize it by reducing extra rotations (i.e., rotations beyond a full cycle) on a per-ring basis.
 The more specific steps are:

 - Split matrix into the nested rings
 - For each ring define needed shift based on `r % len(ring)`